MIForever/My_Tar/README.md

 I asked my friend about how he did this project and its structure

 ## Installation
-There is nothing to install.
+Just to let you know, there is nothing to install.
 It is a mini edition of the tar project

 ## Usage
 If you know how to use tar in Linux you can use it easily.
-But it has only cf, tf, rd, uf and xf options.
+But it has only cf, tf, rd, uf, and xf options.
 ```
 make
 ```